Home >> Doing Business in Taiwan >> Human Resource, Pension, and Housing in Taiwan

 Insurance unit(employer)t: Salary x insurance premium rate 4.69% x 60% x 1.61

-3. Labor Pension ratio for employees of private companies is currently: Employer 100% and the latest rate is currently fixed at 6% of the insured monthly salary.
-In addition to the mandatory employers' contribution, workers may contribute voluntarily additional sums, a maximum 6% of their monthly wages to their pension accounts.
+Ratio for employees of private companies: Employer 100% and the latest rate is currently fixed at 6% of the insured monthly salary.
+In addition to the mandatory employers' contribution, employees may contribute voluntarily additional sums, a maximum 6% of their monthly wages to their pension accounts.

-Q: We have hired an employee in Taiwan and designated them as the director of our Taiwan company.
-What changes can they expect in their insurance fees and benefits?
+FAQ 3.
+We have hired an employee in Taiwan and designated him as the director of our Taiwan company.
+How do insurance and pension benefits change for an employee who becomes a director?

 Answer: